CDC ramps up surveillance at 4 US international airports

 Passengers who agree to be tested on arrival are also given additional at-home tests and they are asked to send their test in after three to five days.

 The CDC said it is also working with airlines to gather contact information for passengers who recently spent time in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Zimbabwe or South Africa for contact tracing purposes.
-Airlines Delta, United, and American have all agreed to comply with the CDC order.
+Delta, United and American airlines have all agreed to comply with the CDC order.

 President Joe Biden has hinted in the last few days that he is considering stepping up new restrictions on international travel in an effort to stop the spread of the variant.
 The United Kingdom, European Union, Canada and several other countries have announced travel restrictions from southern African countries, as well.